-You may not like the sound of something ‘gooey’ unless, of course, it’s CHEESE (is cheese even really cheese when it’s not gooey)?
+You may not like the sound of something ‘gooey’ unless it’s CHEESE (is cheese even really cheese if it’s not gooey)?

 Our rich, decadent Gooey Cheese and Spinach Bake is a certifiable wonder.
 You’ll be able to fool even the fussiest eaters by sneaking in a truckload of greens.
-By the time they’ve nibbled past the bubbling Gruyère cheese, they’ll be spoonfuls deep before they even notice.
+By the time they’ve nibbled past the bubbling Gruyère cheese, they’ll be spoonfuls deep before they even notice the veggies.
 You can call that a win.

 We’re a sucker for a time-saver, so what’s better than a dinner that takes only 5 minutes to prep?
 I’ll wait…

-We like to keep things simple at Defeat Diabetes, so our Easy Sausage Tray Bake wins the race with only 5 minutes of prep required.
+We like to keep things simple at Defeat Diabetes, so our Easy Sausage Tray Bake wins the race with only 5 minutes of prep.
 Simple, colourful and delicious with minimal cleanup.
 Our program is FULL of time-saving recipes just like this!

 Broccoli gets a bit of a bad wrap – too often steamed or boiled beyond oblivion.
-Which is a shame, because broccoli is super high in vitamins and minerals, protein and fibre as well as being delicious!
+This is a shame because broccoli is super high in vitamins and minerals, protein and fibre, and delicious!
 When you give this rockstar veg a chance to shine, it’s totally out of this world.
 Just believe us!

 This little side dish is practically a meal on its own!
-We jazz it up with some bacon and garlic and a little sprinkling of walnuts for a super boost of vitamins, minerals, protein and fibre.
+We jazz it up with some bacon, garlic, and a little sprinkling of walnuts for a super boost of vitamins, minerals, protein, and fibre.
 Don’t knock it ’til you try it.